Shaunak1414/Powershell-and-PowerCLI/README.md

 # Powershell-and-PowerCLI Installation
 Guide to install PowerShell Core and PowerCLI 10 on Ubuntu 20.04 to connect to a VMware vCenter or ESXi host.

-## Powershell Installation via Package Repository
+## Installing Powershell via Package Repository
 * Open Terminal and Update the list of packages
 `sudo apt-get update`
 * Install pre-requisite packages.